HKUST-LongGroup/Awesome-Open-Vocabulary-Detection-and-Segmentation/README.md

 ## :sparkles: PR is welcome!

 Though we aim to cover every paper, still chances may happen that some works are missing.
-Peer review is welcome and will be highly appreciated, if you are the authors and find our recordings are incorrect, don't hesitate to contact me and fire a PR.
+We believe the repository should be maintained by the community.
+Peer review is welcome and will be highly appreciated, if you are the authors and find our recordings incorrect, don't hesitate to contact me and fire a PR.

 ## General Overview